 One of the primary goals of genetic counseling is to clarify hereditary cancer risks.
 This information may be beneficial to you and your family.
 Genetic counseling also provides information and options so you can make an informed decision about genetic testing and your cancer screening and/or management.

 Is there a fee for genetic counseling?

-There is no charge for the genetic counseling at the John Stoddard Cancer Center.
+There is no charge for the genetic counseling at the John Stoddard Cancer Center, a service of UnityPoint Health - Des Moines.
 There is a fee for lab work and genetic testing.
 Many laboratories will facilitate pre-authorization from insurance companies before the genetic test is started, and many insurance plans provide good coverage for genetic testing.
 Scheduling a genetic counseling session does not mean that you have to undergo genetic testing.
 The decision to have genetic testing is a personal decision.
 John Stoddard Cancer Center does provide genetic testing if that is something you're interested in learning more about.

 Based on the cancer risk assessment, genetic testing may be recommended and an appropriate risk reduction plan can be developed by trained genetic professionals and physician(s).
 This may include careful monitoring or periodic screening tests, changes in diet, exercise or other lifestyle factors, and the use of cancer risk reduction agents or surgeries.